Raffaelbdl/VTUBER/README.md

-# XX
+# VTubing for Linux
+This project is proposes a simple way to animate and use a 3D model through the webcam.

+The output can be used as a virtual camera for most applications where webcams can be used.

 ## Usage

 Open the Unity project.
-Import your 3D model then place it inside the scene under `VTubeModel/` in place of `placeholder_yoshiko`.
+Import your 3D model then place it inside the scene under `VTubeModel/` in place of `placeholder_model`.

 ![Hierarchy](resources/hierarchy.png)